 Alternatives: The public was afforded an opportunity to provide comments on the proposed regulatory changes when the Department published the NPRM in the Federal Register.
-A final rule will be issued after analysis of, and response to, public comments.
+A final rule was issued after analysis of, and response to, public comments.

-Costs and Benefits: Preliminary estimates of the anticipated costs of this regulatory action have been provided in the NPRM.
+Costs and Benefits: Preliminary estimates of the anticipated costs of this regulatory action were provided in the NPRM.
 The Department of Labor sought information on potential additional or actual costs from employers and other interested parties through the NPRM in order to better assess the costs and benefits of the proposed provisions of the program.
-The proposed changes are thought to raise "novel legal or policy issues" but are not economically significant within the context of Executive Order 12866 and are not a "major rule" under section 804 for the Small Business Regulatory Enforcement Fairness Act.
+The changes are thought to raise "novel legal or policy issues" and the final rule is economically significant within the context of Executive Order 12866 and is a "major rule" under section 804 for the Small Business Regulatory Enforcement Fairness Act.